Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 For a critical system requiring 99.99%+ uptime, eliminate SPOFs at all levels.
 Deploy multiple servers in different geographic regions, implement real-time database replication, and set up automated failover mechanisms.
 Cost is high (5-10x base infrastructure), and acceptable downtime is seconds to minutes.

-Here's the key insight.
 You don't need to eliminate every SPOF.
 What matters is that you know where your SPOFs are and have a plan, either to prevent the failure from taking down your service, or to recover quickly when it does.

 > [!tip] Videos
 > - [Video link needed - Single point of failure explained]